Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 There is a recent trend showing that formulations of database problems originally designed for quantum computing can perform remarkably well when executed on classical hardware.
 These \emph{quantum-inspired approaches}~\cite{DBLP:journals/pvldb/SchonbergerTM23,DBLP:journals/pacmmod/SchonbergerTM25} demonstrate that reformulating classical problems can unlock new solution strategies.
-Inversely to applying quantum computing to database problems, there are proposals to apply database theory research to solve quantum computing problems, such as simulating circuits~\cite{DBLP:journals/pvldb/HaiHCLG25,10.1145/3736393.3736696}.
+Inversely to applying quantum computing to database problems, there are also proposals to apply database theory research to solve quantum computing problems, such as simulating quantum circuits~\cite{DBLP:journals/pvldb/HaiHCLG25,10.1145/3736393.3736696}.

 Within the \emph{quantum algorithms} community, there is an active line of research on quantum formulations for graph structured problems.
-This includes graph isomorphism~\cite{CALUDE201754,10.1145/3569095,DBLP:journals/sncs/HuaD20}, which can be seen as a restricted form of graph homomorphism, as well as quantum notions of homomorphism~\cite{DBLP:journals/jct/MancinskaR16}.
+This includes graph isomorphism~\cite{CALUDE201754,10.1145/3569095,DBLP:journals/sncs/HuaD20}, which can be seen as a restricted form of graph homomorphism, as well as quantum notions of homomorphisms~\cite{DBLP:journals/jct/MancinskaR16}.
 While this work is related, the modeling assumptions differ.
-In quantum algorithms literature, graphs are typically represented by adjacency matrices.
-In contrast, we consider homomorphisms that arise from tableau queries.
-Thus, existing formulations would require substantial reformulation.
+In quantum algorithms literature, graphs are typically represented by adjacency matrices, while we consider homomorphisms that arise from tableau queries.
+Thus, existing formulations would require substantial modification.